TheFreezebug/SRCDS-WARDEN/README.md

  StartupDelay + ((PingTimeout + PingDelay) * MaxFailedPings) + 2

+## CONFIG.WA Example

+Check the 'examples' folder in the repo :)

 # Warranty
 WARDEN is provided with ABSOLUTELY NO WARRANTY, express or implied.
 I am not responsible for any damages or sufferage that may be caused by the use or misuse of WARDEN.